yujunz/gitlab.com-runbooks/docs/pgbouncer/pgbouncer-add-instance.md

 # Add a new PgBouncer instance

+Here the link to the video of the [runbook simulation](https://youtu.be/343VuLGTJn0).

 Adding PgBouncer instances might be necessary for special tasks such as rolling upgrades, or in case we reach organic saturation (for more details regarding monitoring and troubleshooting of PgBouncer connections see [this